MarkoSterbentz/MarkoSterbentz.github.io/content/authors/admin/_index.md

 ## About Me

 I am a computer science PhD candidate at Northwestern University in the C3 Lab advised by Kristian Hammond.
-My research is focuses on using AI and LLMs to automate data science processes so that people can ask questions of their data and receive meaningful insights in return.
+My research focuses on leveraging AI and large language models (LLMs) to automate data science processes, enabling users to ask questions of their data and receive meaningful, contextualized insights.

+Specifically, this involves:
+* Modeling and representing data science knowledge so that the system understands the range of actions it can take to perform data analytics.
+* Building mechanisms and tools for extracting information from databases, which includes training and developing text-to-query models capable of answering atomic questions.
+* Developing reasoning and planning methods that utilize the available data analytics knowledge and tools to provide contextualized answers to users’ inquiries.